newswim/resume/README.md

 *Libraries* | Bootstrap3, Less

-(+) Additionally we made a website ( http://physmodo.com ) alongside Square205 featuring a cascade of animated images, for the animations we used GreenSock (GSAP).
+Additionally my team created a website ( http://physmodo.com ) alongside Square205 featuring a cascade of animated images; for the animations we used GreenSock (GSAP).
-[ note --- This website is a bit buggy currently but I don't have access to fix it. ]
+*note: This website is a bit buggy currently but I don't have access to fix it.*

 ***